aketza-ayo/java8-ocp-study-notes/#3 - Generics and Collections.md

 Generics bounds are very tricky.
 Come back tomorrow when you have a fresh mind and re-read.

 # Using Lists, Sets, Maps, and Queues
+A *collection* is a set of objects contained is an single object.
+The *java collections framework* is a set of subclasses in java.util for storing collections.
+There are four main interfaces in the Java Collections Framework

+- **List**: A list is an ordered collection of elements that allows duplicate entries.
+Elements in a list can be accessed by an int index.
+- **Set**: A set is a collection that does not allow duplicate entries.
+- **Queue**: A queue is a collection that orders its elements in a specific order for processing.
+A typical queue process in FIFO order.
+First-in First-out but other orderings are possible
+- **Map**: A map is a collection that maps keys to values, with no duplicate keys allowed.
+The elements in a map are key/value pairs.

+In the figure below, notice that Map does not implement the Collection interface.
+It is considered part of the Java Collections Framework even though it doen't implement the Collection interface.

 ## Common Collections Methods